techCarpenter/garage-wiki/things-to-share.md

   - **\*** [youarenotsosmart.com](https://youarenotsosmart.com/2013/05/23/survivorship-bias/)
   - [richardhughesjones.com](https://www.richardhughesjones.com/survivorship-bias/)
 - [ ] You can't industrialize creative work
-  - > Timely not real-time.
-Rhythm not random.
-Moderation not excess.
-Knowledge not information. … It’s not so much a checklist as a feeling, one of being at greater ease with the web-enabled products and services in our lives.
-  - Quote by Jack Cheng `^^^`
 - [ ] [The Slow Web Movement](https://jackcheng.com/essays/the-slow-web/)
   - Fast Web is _destination_-based.
 Slow Web is _interaction_-based
   - Timely not real-time.